zacharytang/addressbook-level4/collated/main/April0616.md

     /**
      * Parses a {@code Optional<String> matricNo} into an {@code Optional<MatricNo>} if {@code matricNo} is present.
-     * See header comment of this class regarding the use of {@code Optional} parameters.
+     * @See header comment of this class regarding the use of {@code Optional} parameters.
      */
     public static Optional<MatricNo> parseMatricNo(Optional<String> matricNo) throws IllegalValueException {
         requireNonNull(matricNo);